jarviscanada/jarvis_data_eng_AndySeo/README.md

 # Andy Seo .
 Jarvis Consulting

-I'm a recent graduate of the University of Toronto with a Bachelor of Science in Statistics, Computer Science, and Mathematics.
+I'm a recent graduate from the University of Toronto with a Bachelor of Science in Statistics, Computer Science, and Mathematics.
 During my undergrad, I built a strong foundation in Data Science with statistical/mathematical theories, data concepts, data structures, and machine learning algorithms.
 This field excites me because data allows us to see the problem from a different perspective and help us identify the underlying problem, which we can implement strategies to overcome that problem.
 Due to my investigative nature, I find great satisfaction when I extract insights from data.
 I'm very team-oriented and prioritize punctuality over anything.

 ## Skills